neuroinformatics-unit/gsoc/GSoC-2025/Ethology: Low-Shot Ethology Detection (Adithya Sau).md

 #### **Minimal Deliverables**

-- **Adapter Classes**:
 - Develop PyTorch-compatible adapter classes for **GeCo** (tile-based processing, COCO format normalization) and **CountGD** (text-to-embedding conversion using HuggingFace `transformers`, dynamic confidence thresholds).

-- **Unified I/O Handling**:
 - Implement bounding box format conversion (COCO ↔ YOLO ↔ PascalVOC) using OpenCV and NumPy.

 - Extract CLIP-based prompt embeddings for text-based detection.

 - Ensure multi-frame consistency with optical flow tracking (5-frame window).

-- **Inference API**:
-  - Design endpoints like `/detect` for batch processing and `/annotations` for JSON-based storage.
+- Design inference API endpoints like `/detect` for batch processing and `/annotations` for JSON-based storage.

 - Optimize inference with mixed precision (FP16) and default frame resizing (640×640).

-- **Napari Widget**:
-  - Enable video loading (MP4/AVI/TIFF) with lazy loading.
+- Enable video loading (MP4/AVI/TIFF) with lazy loading in a Napari widget.

-  - Provide a dual-layer canvas for predictions and manual edits.
+- Provide a dual-layer canvas in the widget for predictions and manual edits.

-  - Include real-time FPS and GPU memory monitoring.
+- Include real-time FPS and GPU memory monitoring in the widget.

-- **Configuration Panel**:
-  - Allow model selection (GeCo/CountGD), adjustable confidence sliders (0.1–0.9), and preset modes for Speed (FP16), Accuracy (FP32), and Balanced performance.
+- Allow model selection (GeCo/CountGD), adjustable confidence sliders (0.1–0.9), and preset modes for Speed (FP16), Accuracy (FP32), and Balanced performance in the configuration panel.

-- **Import/Export**:
-  - Support CSV format for frame-wise detections and JSON schema for metadata + annotations.
+- Support CSV format for frame-wise detections and JSON schema for metadata + annotations during import/export.

-  - Implement zlib compression (level 3) for large files.
+- Implement zlib compression (level 3) for large files during import/export.

-- **Optimization Targets**:
-  - Achieve >15 FPS at 480p resolution, <80% GPU memory usage, and <2 false positives per frame.
+- Achieve >15 FPS at 480p resolution, <80% GPU memory usage, and <2 false positives per frame as optimization targets.

-- **Trade-off Controls**:
-  - Include resolution scaling sliders (360p–720p), adaptive batch sizes (1–4 frames), and optional frame skipping with optical flow validation.
+- Include resolution scaling sliders (360p–720p), adaptive batch sizes (1–4 frames), and optional frame skipping with optical flow validation as trade-off controls.

 #### **Stretch Goals**
 - Add **interactive correction tools** (brush/eraser) for refining annotations directly in the UI.